LBrull/SpeechRecognition/README.md

 We can see through images above (8 epochs training and 10 epochs training respectively) about perplexity.
 It reaches its minimum value when we train 7-8 epochs.
 Then, perplexity continues decreasing if we train for example 10 epochs, but very slowly, so that results are almost the same.

+It can be said that, for this model, it is good to train 8 epochs.
+More epochs would not make any differences.

 ### Experiment 3: Embedding size